-In this article, we will talk about five examples of gaslighting, the most common phrases manipulators use, and how to respond.
+In this article, we will talk about five examples of gaslighting, the most common phrases manipulators use, and how to respond according to experts.

 Gaslighting is a form of abuse and it’s very common in unhealthy relationships.